yaseenkady/tree.pro/raw/12_circulatory/1_heart/3_myocardium/ischemia/myocardial_infarction.md

 # .

+Troponin rises after 4hr.

+Due to rupture of coronary artery atherosclerotic plaque, resulting in occlusive thrombosis, which causes myocardial necrosis.

 Middle aged male presenting with excertional substernal chest pain has pretest probability of over 90%.

 Dyspnea is the most associated and nausea is commonly associated.

-Caused by occlusive thrombus and myocardial necrosis.

 Not myocardial infarction without increased troponin and one of the myocardial infarction signs.